Azure/az-cgpu-onboarding/README.md

 ## Availability and Reliability Expectations

-This preview is currently availability in the East US 2 and West Europe regions.
-We plan to expand to more regions in a phased manner during public preview/General Availability (GA).
+This public preview is currently availability in the East US 2 and West Europe regions.
+We plan to expand to more regions in a phased manner during General Availability (GA).
 Non-production data is recommended during this phase of the preview.
 We are not providing a reliability SLA during the preview phase.

 ## Contact Information